 Grade Soil Away From House

-Soil should be higher at the foundation and slope away the first six feet.
+Soil should be higher at the foundation and slope away for the first six feet.
 A good rule of thumb is a one-inch drop over each foot.
 Add soil along the foundation, as long as it remains six inches below the siding of the house.
 Turn this area into planting beds.

 Fill these beds with plants to absorb stormwater, beautify the landscape, and provide other ecological benefits when you are done grading.
 Remember to mulch the area afterward to protect the soil from erosion.
+If you need help deciding what to plant, work with a landscape designer for the best results.

 These two steps often solve simple drainage and erosion issues, but if your problem is more complex, there is much more you can still do.